BiscottiMuncher/FogStuff/Scripts/Snapins/Readme.md

 Script to set Netboot and Turn OFF SecureBoot

 Takes in one argument IF there is a BIOS password Set: 'Current PW' Must Use Single Quotes ''
-- Example: ./NetbootNoSBFinal.ps1 'password' (If there is a password)
+- Example: ./NetbootNoSBFinal.ps1 'password' (See HPBios Folder)
   - or
 - Example: ./NetbootNoSBFinal.ps1 (If there isnt a password)